molabokchi/deepdriver_ce/README.md

-## Requriements
+## Requirements

-All you need are docker container and python environment.
+All you need are docker and python environment.
 We use dock-compose for container provisioning.

-### 1. Check if docker container is installed
+### 1. Check if docker is installed

 If docker is not installed in your environment, refer to docker website.